RadicalxChange/www/src/site/wiki/pco-art.md

 ## How to Get Involved

-The PCOArt project is initiated by RadicalxChange and the [Future Art Ecosystems](https://futureartecosystems.org/) team at Serpentine Arts Technologies, in collaboration with Graven Prest and Cody Hatfield, with advisory support by Will Holley and Lucy Sollitt.
+The PCOArt project is initiated by RadicalxChange, Serpentine Arts Technologies ([Future Art Ecosystems](https://futureartecosystems.org/)), and developed in collaboration with Aerocene Foundation, with technical support from Graven Prest and Cody Hatfield, and advisory support from Will Holley and Lucy Sollitt.

 Please [get in touch](mailto:victoriai@serpentinegalleries.org) if you are interested in finding out more or want to be part of our user testing.